konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 - The consumer should be able to override any and all props manually on any element of the table.
 If there is a future need for table state to be used for rendering in a way we don't currently anticipate, that should not be blocked by this abstraction.
 - Client-paginated and server-paginated tables should be similar to implement and share reusable code.
 If a table needs to be converted between client logic and server logic, that should be relatively easy.
 - There should not be a concept of a "row object" because rows are presentational details and defining them as a separate model from the API data causes unnecessary complexity.
 See [Item Objects, Not Row Objects](#item-objects-not-row-objects).
 - Strict TypeScript types with generics inferred from parameters should be used to provide a safe and convenient development experience without having to repeat type annotations all over the page-level code.
+TypeScript should enforce that we are passing the options required for the features that are enabled.
-- All features should be optional and fall back to reasonable defaults if their options are omitted.
+- All features should be optional in order to support incremental/partial adoption.
 - Code for each feature should be isolated enough that it could be reasonably used on its own.

 ## Usage